danielwoodie/fireplace/content/calculators/payoffmortgageearly.md

 - n = number of payments in a year (e.g. 12)
 - n(t) = total number of payments (e.g. 12*30)

 After you have the payment amount, you can then loop through each month, subtracting the payment, and multiplying the remaining value by the interest rate divided by 12 (for each month).

+When adjusting for inflation, the key to understanding what's happening is succession.
+Basically, each amount builds off the previous amount -- this goes for the remaining principal and the inflation adjusted contribution.
+For a single month, I am subtracting the corresponding inflation rate (e.g. 3%/12) from the interest rate (e.g. 3.5%/12) for that year and multiplying the remaining value by this (i.e. .5%/12).
+I am doing the same thing for contributions and reducing these each year and subtracting against the inflation adjusted remaining principal.

 When looking at extra payments, these are just applied as above -- instead of using the minimum payment, we're now using the minimum payment plus the extra payment ($2,000 as a default value).